 Protecting Yourself in a Digital World

-Most of us know enough about technology to get things done.
-Web-enabled devices are part of the modern world, but there is a "dark side" of technology.
-Join a cybercrime analyst as he talks in plain English about the technical problems and risks everyone faces each time they log into their computer, use their phone or use a credit card in public.
-Regardless of your technical expertise (or lack thereof), you will walk away from this session understanding cyber-stalking, identify theft, ATM skimming, cross-site scripting, spyware, and malware.
-More importantly, you will know what to do to protect yourself and your family from these threats.
+Web-enabled devices are part of the modern world, but technology also has a "dark side" that often goes unnoticed.
+Attendees will join a cyber crime analyst as he talks about the technical problems and risks everyone faces each time they log into their computer, use their phone, or use a credit card in public.
+Regardless of one's technical expertise (or lack thereof), attendees will walk away from this workshop understanding cyber-stalking, identify theft, ATM skimming, cross-site scripting, spyware, and malware.
+More importantly, attendees will know what to do to protect themselves from these threats.

 Rape Culture in America: Real or Imagined?

 Whether looking at the problem of sexual assault on college campuses or the reports of sexual violence connected to high profile individuals, the question "How can this happen?" is as urgent and relevant as ever.
 This workshop will provide a definition for rape culture as a concept and offer a balanced look at the arguments currently being made for and against the usefulness of this concept when trying to understand the epidemic of sexual violence in our country.